Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/BLE/BLE Battery Client.rst

 On the first Ameba board, upload the BLEBatteryService example code and let it run.

-For the second Ameba board, open the example "Files" -> "Examples" -> "AmebaBLE" -> "BLEBatteryClient".
+For the second Ameba board, open the example :guilabel:`Files -> Examples -> AmebaBLE -> BLEBatteryClient`

 |image01|